Who is this Justin?

 Much like film noir, Justin Robinson was born and raised in Los Angeles.
 He splits his time between editing comic books, writing prose, and wondering what that disgusting smell is.
 Degrees in Anthropology and History prepared him for unemployment, but an obsession with horror fiction and a laundry list of phobias provided a more attractive option.
 He is the author of more than 10 novels in a variety of genres including detective, humor, urban fantasy, and horror.
 Most of them are pretty good.

-Justin and his wife Lauri Veverka started Captain Supermarket Press and published Coldheart, the first book in the League of Magi series.
+He and his wife Lauri Veverka started Captain Supermarket Press in 2013 when they published Coldheart, the first book in the League of Magi series.
 Lauri sometimes designs stuff and likes to read Justin’s books.
 Sometimes she designs stuff for his books.
-She also updates this website.
+She also updates this website, sometimes.

-They reside in Los Angeles with their three cats and extensive book, comic, and DVD collections.
+Justin and his family reside in Los Angeles with too many cats and extensive book, comic, and DVD collections.

 Other Published Work